 The combination of Mollenol lotion and Mollenol Patches you use will depend on your infection.

-Extensive and stubborn molluscum needs both Mollenol lotion and Mollenol Patches.
+Extensive and stubborn bumps needs both Mollenol lotion and Mollenol Patches.

 Use Mollenol Sensitive for children 2-7 years and for private parts and all sensitive areas on older children and adults.